One of the world’s most scenic drives.

 Road from Lake Louise to Jasper is probably the busiest road in Alberta during the season.
 230 km long with stunning views of icefields and glaciers feeding lakes, waterfalls, mountains and wildlife.

-Prepare to see so many shades of blue and green like you’ve never seen before.
+Prepare to see so many shades of blue and green you’ve never seen before.

 This emerald lake is overlooked by Victoria Glacier.
 With historic Fairmont Chateau Lake Louise hotel, it is one of the most popular lake in Canadian Rockies.